 Ask students to explain what they think Louis Sachar means by "the rhythm of the book."
 Give students the definition of the word visualize ("to picture something or to see something in your mind").
 Discuss the difference between visualizing a book and visualizing a movie.

-Have students find a short scene in the books they brought in that would transfer well into a one or two page screenplay.
+Step 4: Have students find a short scene in the books they brought in that would transfer well into a one or two page screenplay.
 Supply books to students who were not able to find an example.
 Remind students that their chosen scene should include dialogue and really show what the characters are like.
-Print out and distribute the Idea Web (PDF) for students to use to organize ideas about their scene.
+Distribute the Idea Web Graphic Organizer (PDF) for students to use to organize ideas about their scene.
 Students may use it, for example, to jot down the behavior, language, costume, etc. for a particular character.
 Students may use as many Idea Webs as they need.

-Allow students time to write the scene as a script (one page or longer).
+Step 5: Allow students time to write the scene as a script (one page or longer).
 Remind them that the Holes script does not use the exact same words from the novel.
 Their script should capture the characters' personalities and the point of the scene.
-In addition to the words the characters say, instruct students to include, in parentheses, descriptions of what the characters are doing, where they are, how they are expressing emotion (e.g., shouting, being calm).
-As an extension, students can draw pictures of the scene.
+In addition to the words the characters say, instruct students to include, in parentheses, descriptions of what the characters are doing, where they are, and how they are expressing emotion (e.g., shouting, being calm).

 Language Arts Standards (4th Ed.)